fuckyoustan/PingPimp/README.md

 # 🚀 PingPimp

-**PingPimp** is your go-to Magisk module if you're tired of lag, high ping, and sluggish networks.
+**PingPimp** is your go to Magisk module if you're tired of lag, high ping, and sluggish networks.
 This bad boy goes deep into your Android's TCP/IP stack and slaps your connection into shape aggressively, smartly, and smoothly.

 ## ✨ Features